Cocoa Butter Kisses: Composition and lyrics

 Fred Thomas, in an AllMusic review of Acid Rap, wrote that the song "folds church organ swells and synthesizer swirls into its huge, straightforward beat".
+Chicago Tribune's Greg Kot noticed the use of a smoker's cough as percussion.
 Lyrically, the song centers on how the rappers' lifestyles of smoking and drugs has caused them to be apart from their families due to their disapproval.
-In his verse, Chance the Rapper sings about missing the memories of his childhood, such as VHS tapes of Nickelodeon shows and Chuck E. Cheese pizza.
+In his verse, Chance the Rapper sings about missing the memories of his childhood, such as VHS tapes of Nickelodeon shows, Chuck E. Cheese pizza, and the hymn "Jesus Loves Me".

+Several reviewers have described the lyrics as about the smell of cigarette smoke, a person's smoking addiction, or the "long-gone days of youth".
+Boston Globe's Isaac Feldberg opined that the song portrays the consequences of smoking through a mother refusing to kiss her son due to his smell of cigarettes.
+Literary critic Adam Bradley calls the song a posse cut for the varying thematic direction of each rapper in a consistent beat.